dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 				Id:a6c92b6a07983e9b8386871f5b82497f   Size (GiB):200     Path: /var/lib/heketi/mounts/vg_62cbae7a3f6faac38a551a614419cca3/brick_a6c92b6a07983e9b8386871f5b82497f/brick
 ```

 In this case it's `/dev/vdd` of `node-6.lab`.

+!!!
+Note:
+    The device might be different for you.
+This is subject to heketi's dynamic scheduling.

-Let's assume it has failed and needs to be replaced.
+Let's assume `/dev/vdd` on `node-6.lab` has failed and needs to be replaced.

 In such a case you'll take the device's ID and go through the following steps: